ataffe/computer_vision/Gaussian_Filter/README.md

 # Gaussian Filter
 note: This module is built for python 3 becuase it uses tkinter to adjust both sigmas and kernel size.
 See the computer_vision folder for how to install python 3, opencv 3, matplotlib, and numpy.

-This is the folder for the gaussian filter quiz on teh udacity course ud810.
+This is the folder for the gaussian filter quiz on the udacity course ud810.
 I used the opencv functions:

 [kernel = getGaussianKernel(hsize, sigma)](https://docs.opencv.org/3.0-beta/modules/imgproc/doc/filtering.html#getgaussiankernel)